ornl-ssd/cpp-novice/_episodes/10-visibility.md

 : An entity declared outside any block has *global scope*, meaning that its name is valid anywhere in the code.

 Block scope
-: An entity declared within a block, such as a function or a selective statement, has *block scope*, and is only visible within the specific block in which it is declared, but not outside it.
+: An entity declared within a block, such as a function or a selection statement, has *block scope*, and is only visible within the specific block in which it is declared, but not outside it.

 Variables with global scope are known as *global variables*, and variables with block scope are known as *local variables*.

-For example, a variable declared in the body of a function is a local variable that extends until the end of the the function (i.e., until the brace } that closes the function definition), but not outside it:
+For example, a variable declared in the body of a function is a local variable that extends until the end of the the function (i.e., until the closing brace that ends the function definition), but not outside it:

 ~~~
 int foo;        // global variable - outside any block